alloc/wana/README.md

 ### no ⚡️

-The `no` function (pronounced "not oh") takes any observable object and returns the underlying object that isn't observable.
+The `no` function takes any observable object and returns the underlying object that isn't observable.

 ```ts
 import { o, auto, no } from 'wana'